khawkins98/mac-disk-sounds/README.md

 3. Open it and enjoy the sweet sounds of yesteryear!

 #### Note for macOS Users

-If you see a message saying the app "is damaged and can't be opened", you can fix this by:
+If you see a message saying the app "is damaged and can't be opened" this is because I don't have the $99 annual developer license from Apple, you workaround this by:

 1. **Method 1: First-time Opening**
    - Right-click (or Control-click) the app in Finder